-All the latest UK and international science and technology news, video and pictures from the Daily Mail and Mail on Sunday
+Check out the latest science and technology news, pictures, headlines or videos from around the world from the Daily Mail and Mail on Sunday

 The programme, developed by computer scientists at the University of East Anglia, factors in the shape of the mother's body and the position of the baby.

 University of Hull and Nottingham researchers found the shape of the structures determines how many fights the male fish have with nearby rivals.

 The finding, made by the Mars Science Laboratory Curiosity Rover mission, suggests the lake contained carbon, hydrogen, oxygen, nitrogen and sulphur.

 The study of lemon sharks in the Bahamas claims the behaviour could be prevalent in other shark species, but they researchers are yet to uncover the reason why.

 The study by Michigan University suggests these microbes may have survived in isolation from the Earth’s surface for billions of years.